YouTube for Creators eligibility requirements

 Check your eligibility

-To find out if you qualify for the YouTube for Creators program, check your channel's upload activity, subscriber count, and watch time.
+To find out if you qualify for the YouTube for Creators program, check the following factors:

-- Subscriber count: Use your Subscribers report in YouTube Analytics.
+- Subscriber count: Find your subscriber count on your Dashboard in YouTube Studio.